 In general, packages containing hierarchical modules are usually exposed by default.
-However, it is possible for two packages to contain the same module: in this case, only one of the packages can be exposed.
-This might happen if you have two versions of the same package installed, for example.
-The general rule is:
+However, it is possible for two packages to contain the same module: in this case, only one of the packages should be exposed.
+It is an error to import a module that belongs to more than one exposed package.